 We hope you will tune in and subscribe to the OK State of Mind podcast.
 While the specific topics of each episode will change regularly, and some may be more relevant to your personal state of mind than others, the podcast will always focus on the universal stories, science, and insights of modern mental health and wellness.

-Hosts
+Hosts and Crew

 I am a seeker of stories, narratives that resonate and inspire, because I believe that within each story lies a plethora of shared experiences and hidden insights.
 My whole career as a multimedia producer, teacher and communication professional, among other things, has always had at its core curiosity, creativity, and the art of storytelling.
 So over the last couple of decades working in education and nonprofit sectors, I’ve seen how stories have the capacity to heal, inspire, and ignite change.